 It’s always been a dream of ours to own our own business where we make things.
 We’re both very creative people and really enjoy making things.
-Toms background is in TV production and I (Amber) work in marketing for the largest digital Automotive company in the Nation.
+Toms background is in TV production and Amber works in marketing.
 When we made the move to Seattle with my job, we decided that this would be the opportunity we’d been waiting for to start our business.
 We didn’t know what that would be or how we would make it work, but Tom left his career in TV to help us make this dream come true.
-I studied fashion at the Academy of Art in San Francisco and Tom has the most beautifully creative mind and skills to make almost anything with the right tools, so we knew that we could combine our powers and come up with something great.
+Amber studied fashion at the Academy of Art in San Francisco and Tom has the most beautifully creative mind and skills to make almost anything with the right tools, so we knew that we could combine our powers and come up with something great.

 Dream job?
 Owning a dog ranch where we rescue all the dogs and love them on a ranch in a fishing village along the water.
 But until then, we try to surround ourselves with dogs as much as possible.
 And that’s how the idea of dog bow ties was born.
 It also helps us reduce our fabric waste!
 We have 2 elderly chihuahua mutts, The Hulk and Chloe Danger, who we love very much.
 But they HATE wearing clothes, which isn’t great when you make dog bow ties.
 So we love all the pictures our wonderful customers share with us of how stinking cute their dogs and cats are in bow ties.
 Yes cats will wear bow ties and we have the Instagram photos to prove it!